YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 }
 ```

 However, in CIL it is theoretically possible for attributes to use type parameters.
-However I believe there may be issues when using it in practice - see https://github.com/dotnet/csharplang/blob/master/meetings/2017/LDM-2017-02-21.md#generic-attributes.
+I believe though, that there may be issues when using it in practice - see https://github.com/dotnet/csharplang/blob/master/meetings/2017/LDM-2017-02-21.md#generic-attributes.
 I don't know whether this would effect us here, since this attribute is only designed to be used at compile time.
 However given that this is only a proposal I will not investigate this further for now.

 Either way, there are many other ways to indicate to the compiler the return type to cast to, so we can deal with this case as and when we come to it.
+For example, we could simply use a string with the fully qualified type name, which the compiler could parse.

 The second example in this test case is: